m1293b/4thmile/README.md

 - **So that** I can purchase products without needing to type in my details each time.

 #### Test Result:
-- **Test Passed**: The registration process is straightforward, with confirmation emails sent successfully.
+- **Test Passed**: The registration process is straightforward.
 Saved user details are accurately stored and recalled during subsequent visits, streamlining the checkout process for registered users.

 ## As a registered customer
 ### Story: Tracking Orders Efficiently